semasuka/blog/_posts/2019-02-10-list-in-python.md

     print("They are not located at the same place in memory")
 ```

-    They are not located at the same place in memory
+    They are not located at the same place in memory.

-Well using the "is" keyword, we can see that the two lists are stored into two different places in the computer memory.
+Well, using the "is" keyword, we can see that the two lists are stored into two different places in the computer memory.

 So now the question is when to use the constructor form or the bracket form.
-Well, choose any form you feel comfortable with since both forms do exactly the same thing.
+Well, choose any form you feel comfortable with since both forms do precisely the same thing.

-But there is one advantage of using the constructor form.
+However, there is one advantage of using the constructor form.
 This form helps us to traverse and print any sequential data type (also called iterable) without using a loop statement like this

 ```python